 Costing 16.99 dollars a month, it comes with a one month free trial.
-It’s quite impossible, however, for each company to monitor your credit report on an hourly basis.
+It’s impossible, however, for each company to watch your credit report on an hourly basis.
 Credit monitoring companies can’t fully detect any fraudulent activity because some creditors don’t report certain accounts immediately.
 As a result you will also not be notified once the activity takes place.

 Three Bureau Credit Monitoring

 The second credit monitoring service that we are going to discuss is the Three Bureau Credit Monitoring produced by True Credit.
 It had some strong credit monitoring reviews as it brings a lot to the table.
-For 14.95 dollars a month, it can monitor from all 3 bureau data and credit scores.
+For 14.95 dollars a month, it can check from all 3 bureau data and credit scores.

 Even better is that Three Bureau Credit Monitoring can give you comprehensive updates for your credit scores and data monthly, more frequent that just about any in its competition.
 To top it all off, the data sent are quite simple to read, and credit alerts are sent every 24 hours to your email.